Erich-Reitz/noro/README.md

 CS 403 final project.

-My aim for this project was to write a statically typed language that compiled to assembly.
+My aim for this project was to write a statically typed language that compiles to assembly.

 ## TLDR